mlichwa/Feed-Importer-Micro-Blog/readme.txt

 == Change Log ==
+= Version 1.1.0 =
+* Big code cleanup.
+* Less bugs and stability improvements.
+* I disabled a few options related to SEO.
+* Option to better manage short post titles.
+* New logo.
+* Update for websites using HTTPS protocol.
+* I cleaned up some of the descriptions for MBFI functions.
+* Probably introduced a few minor bugs ()

 = Version 1.0.0 =
 * Option to add custom title for Micro.blog entries without a title.